Most recent posts

 Vicki did not ask that our custody dispute be referred at trial to the custody mediator.

-Instead, Vicki Parry, John Hannon, Marie-Hélène’s lawyer, and Judge Jeff Almquist enacted what I can only describe as a charade, in which they debated abstract percentages of time that the boys were alleged to spend with each parent.
+Instead, Vicki Parry, John Hannon, Marie-Hélène’s lawyer, and Judge Jeff Almquist enacted in court what I can only describe as a charade, in which they debated abstract percentages of time that the boys were alleged to spend with each parent.
 Vicki’s post-trial brief gives some sense of this charade:

 The Court is confronted with the fact there is a difference of opinion between these parents as to how much time Charlie and Alex spend with their dad.
 Actually, the dispute regarding timeshare seems to be as to Charlie only.
 Marie-Helene testified Alex spends 20-25% of his time with his dad while she contended Charlie only spent about 5% of his time with his dad.
 Marie-Helene’s I&E states both boys spend 20% of their time with their dad. . . .